Tomato basil parmesan soup

 - Place the butter in a 6-quart Instant Pot and press Sauté.
-Once melted, add the onions, garlic, basil, and oregano and cook for 4 minutes or until the onions are soft.
+Once melted, add the onions, garlic, basil, and oregano.
+Cook for 4 minutes, or until the onions are soft.
 Press Cancel to stop the Sauté.

-- Add the cream cheese and use a whisk to loosen or you will get clumps.
-Slowly whisk in the broth.
-Add the tomatoes, parmesan, salt, and pepper.
+- Add the cream cheese.
+Use a whisk to spread out the cream cheese.
+Slowly whisk in the broth, whisking until combined.
+Stir in the tomatoes, parmesan cheese, salt, and pepper.

 - Seal the lid, press Pressure Cook or Manual, and set the timer for 8 minutes.
 Once finished, turn the valve to venting for a quick release.